From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Most of us hope to live long and stay healthy throughout our allotted time on this planet, and would say that we’d like to die painlessly at 100 years of age while in good health.
 The realities of death, though, are much less rosy, and far too many people die in miserable conditions with illnesses that linger on and on, such as what happened with Bob.
 All societies, as far back as human history gives us records, have struggled with how best to deal with people experiencing these sorts of deaths.
 Invariably the question arises: are we morally justified in killing people in this situation as a means of putting them out of their misery?
 In recent times this has been associated with the notions of “the right to die” and “death with dignity.”
 In this chapter we will look at some of the options surrounding this issue and their possible moral justifications.

-Moral controversies about end of life desires for death typically involve three conditions: the person seeking death (1) is terminally ill, (2) is in intense pain, and (3) voluntarily chooses to end his life to escape prolonged suffering.
+Moral controversies about end of life desires for death usually involve three conditions: the person seeking death (1) is terminally ill, (2) is in intense pain, and (3) voluntarily chooses to end his life to escape prolonged suffering.
 For brevity, in the discussion below we will use the expression “end-of-life situations” to refer to cases in which these three conditions apply.

 There are different ways of bringing on the death of someone who is in an end-of-life situation.
 First is suicide, which is succinctly defined as self-killing.
 People kill themselves for a variety of reasons, and in many cases are the result of mental health problems, and, consequently, are nothing but tragic.
 The type of suicide situation that is relevant for us, though, is one which involves the three end-of-life conditions listed above.
 If Bob had successfully taken a lethal dose of drugs or shot himself, that would have counted as a suicide of this sort.
 There several obstacles to this approach; one, as we’ve seen, is that some people may not have enough control over their bodies to successfully perform a death-causing act.
 Many people do not know how to even successfully carry out a suicide or have access to the right drugs to do so.
 There is also the issue of courage: overriding one’s survival instinct is perhaps one of the most difficult tasks a human can perform, and the degree of mental resolve necessary for end-of-life-type suicides may be impossible for some people to muster.
 Many people who have attempted end-of-lie suicide have failed; in the aftermath they report that, while they wished they would have succeeded, they doubt whether they could regain the courage to try again.